Today, I’m sharing 5 ideas that you can do to live like a Victorian Lady in these modern times.

-- When you say you’re going to be somewhere at a certain time, do it.
+- When you say you will be somewhere at a certain time, do it.
 Keep your word.

 - Respect someone else’s views even if yours isn’t the same.

-This is a very small look into some etiquettes and manners that will go a long way in making you act like that amazing Victorian Lady inside you and inside me.
+This is a very small look into some etiquettes and manners that will go a long way in making you act like that amazing Victorian Lady that is inside you and inside me.

 We may not be exactly like a Victorian Lady.